Lee Bowers: Witness to JFK assassination

+I - as far as I know, one of them was.
+The other I could not say.
+The darker dressed man was too hard to distinguish from the trees.
+The one in the white shirt, yes; I think he was.

+It is important to note that at the time the motorcycle officer ascended the knoll, witnesses Emmett Joseph Hudson and Francis Lee "F. Lee" Mudd were seated on the concrete steps of the grassy knoll and were out of Bowers' line of sight.
+Therefore, Bowers could not have been referring to these individuals.

 Bowers told Lane that as the motorcade passed "there was a flash of light or smoke" in the vicinity of where the two men were standing.

 Death

-Bowers died in August 1966, when his car left an empty road and struck a concrete bridge abutment near Midlothian, Texas.
+Bowers died in August 1966, when his car left a road and struck a concrete bridge abutment near Midlothian, Texas.

 Portrayals

 Bowers was played by Pruitt Taylor Vince in the 1991 film JFK.